Camping, glamping, ecolodge in AbruzzoBook now

 Book your stay

 Dimore Montane is immersed in the Maiella National Park, in the Roccamorice municipality.
-We offer cosy, modern rooms, glamping with furnished tents and wooden cabins, outdoor relaxing zone and full-service camping ground, just 25 minutes from the motorway exit.
+We offer cosy, modern rooms, glamping with furnished tents and wooden cabins, outdoor relaxing zone and full-service camping ground and a very good restaurant, just 25 minutes from the motorway exit.

 Allow yourself the luxury of listening to the silence of nature and discovering the cheerful sounds of the forest.
 Breathe in the crisp, clean mountain air, immerse yourself in the vivid colours, and taste genuine, enveloping flavours, while we offer you an impeccable accommodation.

 Sleeping in the Maiella National Park

 In our forest of more than 20,000 square metres, every family, couple, or group of friends is sure to have an authentic experience close to nature.
-Choose the accommodation that suits you best, with options for bed and breakfast or half board.
+Choose the accommodation that suits you best, with options for bed and breakfast and don't forget to try our restaurant!

 Eat, relax, explore

 If you are looking for something different than just a hotel, or if a holiday for you means gathering, conviviality, reconnecting with nature, Dimore Montane is the ideal place to spend your holidays and weekends out of town.

 Outings for experts and beginners, activities for children and adults, climbing, trekking, mountain biking, e-bike tours, bungee jumping, visits to hermitages, villages, places of historical and scenic interest: see everything you can do just a few minutes from our hotel.

 Abruzzo, Italy’s hidden treasure